Category Archives: International Thriller

 The women panic.

-In a few fun trivia tidbits, director Clouzot, right after finishing making Wages of Fear (1953), optioned the screenplay rights, preventing Hitchcock from making the film.
+In a few fun trivia tidbits, director Clouzot, right after finishing Wages of Fear (1953), optioned the screenplay rights, preventing Hitchcock from making the film.
 This movie helped inspire Hitchcock’s Psycho (1960).

 Robert Bloch himself, the author of the novel version of Psycho, has stated in an interview that his all-time favorite horror film is Diabolique.
 If the film displays nuances incorporated in Psycho, this is undoubtedly the reason.